srisankaran/semos_Firmware/README.md

 ## 📘 Overview

-- **ACSense** is an advanced IoT-based energy monitoring solution designed to measure, analyze, and log electrical parameters of Air conditioners in real time.
+- **SEMOS** is an advanced IoT-based energy monitoring solution designed to measure, analyze, and log electrical parameters of Air conditioners in real time.
 - It combines precision sensing, ESP32-based control, and a cloud-synced web dashboard for efficient energy tracking, remote access, and data management.
 SEMOS is developed to operate continuously and reliably in both standalone and network-connected modes.

 ## ✨ Key Features